THE WORKSHOP ROTATION MODEL

 At first, Workshop Rotation looks complicated because it's different.
 But to Rotation folks, it's the traditional model's "changing the story every week" that's difficult!
 Having to prepare a new lesson and be creative each week is complicated and exhausting.
 And thinking kids will get and remember each lesson after just 40 minutes is crazy.
-Rotation is familiar creative teaching techniques, re-organized and slowed down to benefit both the teachers and the kids.
+Rotation uses familiar creative teaching techniques that are re-organized and slowed down to benefit both the teachers and the kids.

 The real work is CHANGE.
 Getting people to change, and converting traditional classrooms into workshops is the hard work.

-Part of the problem is that the traditional model is easy for leaders and people who think beige is a color.
+Part of the problem is that the traditional model is easy for leaders and people who think beige is a color and "new curriculum" is the answer every couple of years.
 All they have to do is find a volunteer and hand them cellophane-wrapped lessons.

 The Workshop Rotation Model changes your leaders into a creative team, -your rooms into inviting media-inspired learning spaces, -and your teachers into confident prepared mentors to our kids.
 It puts the leaders in charge of the room design and teaching techniques, instead of leaving the rooms up to the individual teacher's idea of creativity, -or lack thereof.

-The "WoRM" is more work for the leaders because they have to organize the lessons and supply the teachers, rather than just recruit and hand out curric.
-But for creative leaders and teachers, the creativity is a gift.
+The "WoRM" is more work for the leaders because they have to organize the lessons, rooms, and supply the teachers, rather than just recruit and hand out curriculum.
+But for creative leaders and teachers, the rooms and opportunity to be creative is a gift.

 Where do we get our lessons?